 Vector spaces, linear transformations, matrices, eigenvalues and eigenvectors; orthogonality; applications to differential equations, and optimization problems.
+Prerequisite: MAT 230, MAT 122, or permission of instructor.

 MAT 299 New and Trending Topics (1-3 credits)

 A study of one or more new and trending topics in Mathematical Studies.
 May be repeated for up to 6 credits.
 Prerequisite: Instructor approval is required.
 See the current ACU course schedule for descriptions of courses to be offered in the current academic year.